 The dogma for scientific careers – especially those driven by extramural funding – is that giving your science priority over all else is a crucial academic survival strategy.
 Yet now, we are confronted with valid needs for institutional service, challenging new teaching structures, contributions to professional organization and community groups, and special projects.
 The need to choose wisely is paramount.

-Searching online for guidance about setting and reaching goals retrieves best sellers and webinars pushing productivity methods for filling every waking minute and working ten times harder than others, alongside coaching advice to follow your bliss and simplifying work and life to achieve flow and balance.
+Searching online for guidance about establishing one’s “why” and setting and reaching goals retrieves best sellers and webinars pushing productivity methods for filling every waking minute and working ten times harder than others.
+Alongside is coaching advice to follow your bliss and simplify work and life to achieve flow and balance.
 Actionable steps framed by research evidence and consideration of personal values rarely coexist in this genre of career self-help.

-Bringing both into focus is why we love Essentialism: The Disciplined Pursuit of Less (the first in our annual Conversations book series this year at Vanderbilt).
+Bringing both into focus is why we love Essentialism: The Disciplined Pursuit of Less.
 Greg McKeown’s lucid and practical guidance weaves together a balance of encouragement and probing to identify, own, and control your direction with realistic advice about how to implement changes to stay focused on what is essential to your success.
-He includes just enough of the requisite case examples and research findings from fields like neuropsychology to be convincing without breaking pace.
+He includes just enough requisite case examples and research findings from fields like neuropsychology to be convincing without breaking pace.